 All patients with suspected bowel obstruction require FBC, CRP, U&Es (hypokalaemia and high urea may be present), and a Group and Save (G&S).

-An arterial blood gas can be useful to evaluate the signs of ischaemia (high lactate) or for the immediate assessment of any metabolic derangement (secondary to dehydration or excessive vomiting).
+An venous blood gas can be useful to evaluate the signs of ischaemia (high lactate) or for the immediate assessment of any metabolic derangement (secondary to dehydration or excessive vomiting).

-A plain abdominal radiograph (AXR) is typically the first line investigation for bowel obstruction.
-The AXR findings seen in a patient with bowel obstruction are:
+A plain abdominal radiograph (AXR) is still used in some settings as the initial investigation for bowel obstruction.
+The AXR findings (Fig. 3) seen in a patient with bowel obstruction are:

 - Small bowel obstruction: